forward3d/cap-ec2/README.md

 * project_tag

   Cap-EC2 will look for a tag with this name when searching for instances that belong to this project.
   Cap-EC2 will look for a value which matches the :application setting in your deploy.rb.
-  The tag name defaults to "Project" and must be set on your instances.
+The tag name defaults to "Project".
+If this tag is not set on the instances, then use `set :ec2_project_tag, nil`.

 * stages_tag